saisankargochhayat/katacoda-scenarios/thoth-provenance/deploy.md

 Make sure you have selected `myproject` on the project selector.
 If you go to Builds in the Openshift UI in the other tab, under `Builds`, you would see `s2i-example-log` and under logs you could inspect the build process.
-You would see `thamos advise` being run your stack and if there is a suggestion.
+You would see `thamos provenance-check` being run your stack.
-Incase the analysis fails, we resort to the existing Pipfile.lock for to prevent the build from failing.

-Now lets check the logs -
+You can also check the logs from the terminal.
+Lets check the logs -

 ``oc logs bc/s2i-example-log -f``{{execute}}